bkachava/dataviz/README.md

   - More demographics and risk factors for both axes.
   - Additional labels and click events so that the users can decide which data to display.
   - Animated transitions for the circles' locations as well as the range of the axes.
-  - To reveal a specific element's data, when the user hovers their cursor over the element, tooltips were added to the circles.
+  - Tooltips were added to the circles to reveal a specific element's data, when the user hovers their cursor over the element.
 The `d3-tip.js` plugin developed by [Justin Palmer](https://github.com/Caged) was included in the code.

 Go to the [repository](d3times/).